nspyre-org/nspyre/docs/contributing.rst

 * Setting up a working directory

-  People save there code everywhere, in their documents folder, on their desktop, in a hidden folder.
+  People save their code everywhere, in their documents folder, on their desktop, in a hidden folder.
 Not having a system to managing code is *BAD*; that's why git exists after all.
 Similarly, you want your code to be in a unified location on your local machine -- not in a place that someone will easily tamper with it, while still being in an easily accessible location if you know where it is.

   .. important::